andrastantos/silicon/docs/composites.md

 !!!!!!!!
 IMPORTANT !!!!!!!!!!!!

 We should allow for default values for ports.
 These would define the value for unconnected ports.
 There's a type-specific fall-back of course, mostly None.
 We should also allow defaults for composite members and function-style module ports too (ideally using Pythons default value syntax).

+## We're back!

+So, the idea was, that composites start their life a single junctions.
+In order to support interfaces, we would need to merge `_source` and `_partial_sources`.
+Essentially allow - initially - multiple drivers.
+This, in a later phase would create problems of course.
+To resolve this, we would need a pass that converts the Netlist into SSA form, probably as part of XNet creation.
+This is where we would need to introduce PHI nodes.
+Some PHI nodes would be our PhiSlices, some would deal with the braking up of composites into individual wires.
+Maybe we could even offer a type-defined way of dealing with and resolving these conflicts.

+The trouble starts with type propagation: if we allowed multiple sources, what to do about type conflicts?
+Notice though that we only need to propagate types, if the sink(s) don't have a type.
+I think at least that adaptor insertion can wait until the same pass that deals with PHI nodes.

+As we merge `_source` and `_partial_sources`, we would need a key for each source, even if such keys are optional.
+We could say that type propagation is only supported through 'un-keyed' sources, that is sources with the key being None.
+If there are multiple source sources, we just can't propagate types and that's it.
+Maybe.

+What to do with cascaded slices though?
+I *think* they are not a bit problem, but I'm not sure.
+They should become a partial source as anything else.
+They don't participate in type propagation, and they get resolved in the end as a PHI node.